 The adoption of advanced analytics has moved at a much slower pace in Asia Pacific compared to Europe or North America.
-There are innovative firms that are setting the standard for innovation and successful analytics adoption, but as Actionable Intelligence expert Keith B. Carter explained in an interview with us last year, large businesses in the region are still lagging behind.
+There are innovative firms that are setting the standard for innovation and successful analytics adoption in APAC, but as Actionable Intelligence expert Keith B. Carter explained in an interview with us last year, large businesses in the region are still lagging behind.
 In recent months, I‘ve been active in several events in the region and I’ve noticed a changing trend.
 Companies are increasingly eager to hear about optimization and advanced analytics.
 It’s not hard to see why.
 People are very intrigued by Prescriptive Analytics and Modeling, hearing success stories from counterparts in industries like energy and retail.
 Still, most businesses are worried about execution.
 Let’s take a closer look at their interests and concerns.

 Areas of interest